hands on table using smartphones

 Where Can I Order Checks?

 Many people will order checks through their bank simply because it’s convenient.
-These often cost about $20 per box of one hundred, though they may be less or even free if you are a premium account holder.
+Traditional banks will often charge $30 or more per box, though they may be less or even free if you are a premium account holder.

 However, you don’t have to buy your checks at your bank.
 There are numerous online vendors, such as Checks In The Mail and Carousel Checks, as well as big box retailers (such as Costco and Walmart) that offer customized personal checks that include the same security features as bank checks.

-Prices can range from five cents to twenty-plus cents per check, and minimum orders might be anywhere from 25 checks to almost 500.
+Prices range from around 10 to 34 cents per check, and minimum orders might be anywhere from 80 to 200 checks.

 But how do you order checks from the best vendor?
 Because you need to input sensitive information, such as your bank account number and the routing information for your bank, it can be a good idea to make sure you choose a vendor that takes security measures seriously and also that the checks you buy are secure.